minkeymouse/nowcasting-kr/STATUS.md

 **This Iteration:**
 - ✅ **Documentation updates only** - Updated STATUS.md, ISSUES.md, and CONTEXT.md to track project state
   - Updated experiment status documentation to reflect actual state
-  - Enhanced DDFM metrics documentation in ISSUES.md (condensed redundant sections to keep under 1000 lines)
+  - Enhanced DDFM metrics documentation in ISSUES.md
   - No code changes, no experiments run, no tables/plots regenerated this iteration
 - ⚠️ **No code changes** - No Python code files modified this iteration (only documentation updated)
 - ⚠️ **No experiments** - No training, forecasting, or backtesting executed (Agent cannot execute scripts per user rules)
-- ⚠️ **PDF not compiled** - Report ready for compilation but requires manual execution (Agent cannot execute scripts): `cd nowcasting-report && ./compile.sh`
+- ⚠️ **PDF not compiled** - Report ready but compilation requires manual execution (Agent cannot execute scripts): `cd nowcasting-report && ./compile.sh`

 **Critical Blockers:**
 1. **CUDA fixes NOT verified** - Code fixed in previous iterations but backtests not re-run to verify fixes work (models exist, can be verified now)